If you are planning a trip to Big Bear, read on to find a list of some of the best things to do in Big Bear, both in summer and in winter.

 4. Cycle or Ski at Snow Summit

-Out of all the activities we could choose from we decided to go for the downhill mountain biking experience at Snow Summit.
-Not being much of a daredevil I have to admit this wasn’t my choice but I am happy I did it because it was a great experience!
+Out of the long list of things to do in Big Bear we chose to go for the downhill mountain biking experience at Snow Summit.
+Not being much of a daredevil I have to admit this scared me but I am happy I did it because it was a great experience!

-But skiing is probably what Big Bear Lake is best known for: although only a two hours drive from the sunny Californian beaches, Big Bear Lake offers two ski resorts: Snow Summit and Bear Mountain.
+But skiing is probably what Big Bear Lake is best known for.
+Although only a two hours drive from the sunny Californian beaches, Big Bear offers two ski resorts: Snow Summit and Bear Mountain.
 It might not be the best skiing in the world, but the fact that you could spend the morning slaloming down the slopes and the afternoon sipping a cocktail on the beach makes this place quite unique!

-5. Eat Out & Enjoy Big Bear Lake’s Nightlife
+5. Eat Out & Enjoy Big Bear’s Nightlife

 Big Bear Lake has an adorable looking shopping and entertainment area called “The Village”.
-Do check this out when you are in Big Bear Lake!
+Do check this out when you are taking a trip to Big Bear!
 It’s definitely the best place to go for dinner and a drink or for some shopping and entertainment.

-Although you might not hope for great nightlife options when going to a mountain village, Big Bear Lake actually does have both a nightclub: AV Bar & Nightclub and a concert and comedy venue: The Cave.
+Although you might not expect great nightlife options when going to a mountain village, Big Bear Lake actually does have both a nightclub: AV Bar & Nightclub and a concert and comedy venue: The Cave.

 During our weekend in Big Bear we decided to visit The Cave to see one of their cover bands.
 And I have to say, I was very impressed!
 It’s a very nice, well-maintained venue and the band we saw was great.
 So if you are looking for some nighttime entertainment do check out what shows are on!